Track-Based Triggers for Exotic Signatures: Benchmark model performance

 \subsubsection{Displaced leptons}

-For lifetimes less than around 1 ns, long-lived staus can most easily be identified by their displaced decay products.
-In the GMSB model simulated, where the light gravitino does not interact with the detector, the only visible signature of the stau decays are the displaced taus that emerge from them.
+For lifetimes below $1$ ns, long-lived staus are most easily identified by their displaced decay products.
+In the GMSB model considered, where the light gravitino does not interact with the detector, the only visible signatures of the stau decays are the displaced taus.
 In the case of pair-produced staus, two taus are present in the final state, each the only visible product of its own displaced vertex.
+The taus then decay as usual, leading to a mix of final state scenarios ranging from fully leptonic when both taus decay leptonically to fully hadronic.

-The taus then decay via their typical branching ratios, depicted in Figure~\ref{fig:stau_br}.
-While relatively rare, the fully-leptonic scenario produces the distinctive signature of a pair of displaced, but otherwise high-quality leptons, and is thus the easiest to target from the reconstruction perspective.
-The fully leptonic decay mode is the only scenario that has currently been explored, with Run 2 results from both ATLAS \cite{ATLAS:2020wjh} and CMS \cite {CMS:2021kdm}.
-Triggering in these cases is also the most straightforward: photon triggers can be used to recover displaced electrons, and the relatively clean environment of the muon spectrometer allow for triggers without impact parameter requirements.
-In Run 2, both leptons were required to pass a relatively high \pt threshold, upwards of $40$~GeV.
-Because each lepton carries approximately 1/6 of the parent stau's energy, these thresholds are prohibitively high for the identification of low-mass staus.
+While relatively rare (12\% of di-tau events), the fully-leptonic scenario produces the distinctive signature of a pair of displaced, high-quality leptons, and is the easiest signature to target.
+The fully leptonic decay mode is the only scenario explored at the LHC thus far, with Run 2 results from both ATLAS~\cite{ATLAS:2020wjh} and CMS~\cite{CMS:2021kdm}.
+Triggering on leptonic tau decays is also the most straightforward.
+Standard photon triggers can be used to recover displaced electrons.
+Triggers which only require a track reconstructed in the muon system, and are agnostic to tracker activity or impact parameter requirements, are highly efficient for displaced muons up to $|\dz| \lesssim 10$~cm.
+In Run 2, displaced electrons and muons were both required to pass a relatively high \pt threshold, upwards of $40$~GeV.
+Because each lepton carries roughly 1/6 of the parent stau's energy, these thresholds are prohibitively high for the identification of low-mass staus.

-Hadronic decays of these taus are harder to identify, requiring the adaptation of the already complex algorithms that are used for the identification of prompt taus.
-Approximately $15\%$ of taus decay to multiple charged particles, and in this unique case, a visible displaced vertex is present.
+Hadronic decays of displaced taus are harder to identify.
+The complex algorithms that are used to identify prompt taus must be adapted to recover efficiency for taus with larger impact parameters.
+Approximately $15\%$ of taus decay to three charged particles.
+In this unique case, a visible displaced vertex can be reconstructed.
 The remaining $50\%$ of taus decay hadronically to a single charged particle.
-The total reconstructed energy fraction in these cases is larger than that of the leptonic decays due to the presence of only one neutrino, but this is due to the use of the calorimeter to measure neutral hadrons in the decay.
-The tracks themselves carry a smaller fraction of the overall energy.
+In both cases, charged particles may be accompanied by one or more neutral hadrons, and are always accompanied by a single tau neutrino.
+The fraction of the tau's momentum carried by the charged particles depends on the decay mode.